For small businesses, by small businesses

 Contractors & home services

 Plumbers, electricians, roofers, HVAC, lawn care.
-Check whether the homeowner asking for a quote tomorrow paid the last three contractors.
+Find out if the homeowner asking for a free estimate stiffed the last three guys.

 Auto trades

 Detailers, mechanics, body shops, tire shops.
-The customer who booked a $400 detail and ghosted has done it before.
+The guy who books a $400 detail and disappears has done it before.

 Freelancers & studios

-Designers, devs, writers, video editors.
-Find out if the 'quick project' client is the one who ghosted three other freelancers.
+Designers, devs, writers, editors.
+Find out if the 'quick little project' is the one who ghosted three other freelancers at invoice time.

 Wedding & event vendors

 Photographers, planners, florists, DJs, caterers.
-High-stakes, deposit-driven work where one bad client costs a weekend's revenue.
+One bad client can blow up a whole weekend's pay.

 Salons & personal services

-Hair, lashes, nails, massage, tattoo, esthetics, fitness, tutors.
-Quantify no-show rates so you can charge the deposits you actually need.
+Hair, lashes, nails, massage, tattoo, fitness, tutors.
+See no-show patterns so you know what deposit to ask for.

-Independent landlords vetting a tenant who's already been on someone else's lease.
-Complements legal screening — doesn't replace it.
+Independent landlords sizing up a tenant who's already lived under someone else's lease.
+Backs up screening — doesn't replace it.

 B2B suppliers

-Manufacturers, agencies, fractional providers, wholesalers.
-See who's slow-paid the network before you extend net-30 terms.
+Manufacturers, agencies, wholesalers.
+See who pays slow before you extend them terms.

 Pet groomers, movers, dog trainers, junk removal, locksmiths, party rentals.
-If a customer can book, ghost, or pay you — they belong here.
+If a customer can book you, ghost you, or pay you — you belong here.

 Trust & safety